-Enter your queries using plain English.
+Use Math Input above or enter your integral calculator queries using plain English.
 To avoid ambiguous queries, make sure to use parentheses where necessary.
-Here are some examples illustrating how to ask for an integral.
+Here are some examples illustrating how to ask for an integral using plain English.

 Get immediate feedback and guidance with step-by-step solutions for integrals and Wolfram Problem Generator